Grief Support Specialist Certificate (In Person)

 This fee includes instruction from 5 key experts over 5 days, 35 CEUs, refreshments, guidance throughout the month-long project period, course materials, and a copy of the textbook Living Through Loss: Interventions Across the Life Span written by UW Madison Professor Betty Kramer.

-If you withdraw on or before Sept 18, 2014, you receive a full refund of your tuition minus a $50 administrative fee: after Sept 18, no refund is given.
+If you withdraw on or before August 20, you receive a full refund of your tuition minus a $100 administrative fee.
+No refund is given after these dates.

 Meet your instructors